keatura/my-ordinary-vault-md/Andefaelt/Setting/The Pantheon/Morana (Goddess of the Underworld).md

-- represents free will, controls the souls
+- represents free will
+- collects the souls of their worshippers into the "Underworld", Morana's domain in the afterlife